 Dr. Leana Wen is a Harvard-educated emergency physician, Rhodes Scholar, TED speaker, and author of the best-selling book, When Doctors Don’t Listen: How to Avoid Misdiagnoses and Unnecessary Tests (St. Martin’s Press, January 2013; paperback June 2014).

-Wen has been published in numerous scientific publications including The Lancet, The Journal of the American Medical Association, and British Medical Journal.
+Dr. Wen has been published in numerous scientific publications including The Lancet, The Journal of the American Medical Association, Health Affairs, and British Medical Journal.
 She writes regular columns for National Public Radio, Huffington Post, Women’s Health Magazine, and Psychology Today.
 Along with Pulitzer Prize-winning journalist Nicholas Kristof, she reported from East Africa and wrote for The New York Times.

 Click here for speaker testimonials and here for media/speaking clips.